-In addition to the catalog policy on of the General Catalog, roll will be taken at each class session and a record of attendance maintained.
-A student may be dropped from the course with an X or an F, if they miss a minimum of 3 weeks of class/BB assignments with no communication and/or is earning an F. If absences occur after the final drop date you will not be dropped and will receive the grade you have earned.
-Roll will be taken every class period beginning the first day of class and will be used to document attendance.
+In addition to the catalog policy on of the General Catalog, a student may be dropped from the course with an X or an F, if they miss a minimum of 3 weeks of class/BB assignments with no communication and/or is earning an F. If absences occur after the final drop date you will not be dropped and will receive the grade you have earned.